ordinals-tracker/front-tracker/README.md

 * Step 2: In the input field provided, enter the details of the individual wallet you wish to search.
 * Step 3: Click “Search” to proceed.
 Your tax report for the specified wallet will be generated swiftly.

-# Xverse or Unsat Extension Web-Based Wallet Connection
+# Xverse or Unisat Extension Web-Based Wallet Connection

-* Step 1: Choose this option to connect and search your wallet using Xverse or Unsat web wallet extensions.
+* Step 1: Choose this option to connect and search your wallet using Xverse or Unisat web wallet extensions.
 * Step 2: Follow the instructions to connect your wallet securely through the extension of your choice.
 * Step 3: After connecting, proceed to search and generate the tax report for your own wallet seamlessly.